dgcloud/AlfrescoDataListDownload/README.md

 Download as Spreadsheet support for Alfresco DataLists

-This comes as two AMPs:
+This comes as two JARs:
- * DataListDownloadShare.amp - Share Module
+ * datalist-download-share-1.0-SNAPSHOT.jar.amp - Share Module
- * DataListDownloadRepo.amp - Repository (Alfresco) Module
+ * datalist-download-repo-1.0-SNAPSHOT.jar - Repository (Alfresco) Module

-The Share AMP provides a Dashlet which allows you to browse the DataLists defined in your site, then trigger an export of the selected DataList as one of:
+The Share JAR provides a Dashlet which allows you to browse the DataLists defined in your site, then trigger an export of the selected DataList as one of:
  * Excel (xls)
  * Excel (xlsx)
  * CSV (csv)

-There is partial, but incomplete support for:
- * OpenDocument Format (odf)

-The Repository AMP provides the support for exporting DataLists as Spreadsheets.
+The Repository JAR provides the support for exporting DataLists as Spreadsheets.
 It builds upon the code in Alfresco, fixing various bugs present in the webscripts there, and extending them to add additional features and formats.
 (Attempts to get the fixes upstream into Alfresco